-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).
+The schedule for consideration of the required changes is being developed and will be shared with the appropriate Technical Committees when finalized.
+Until then, if you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).